About the Pennsylvania Commission on Asian Pacific American Affairs

 Richard Tsai Ting, Esq.

-Rich is a partner at Beck & Thomas, PC, an intellectual property law firm in Pittsburgh.
+Rich is an attorney whose practice has focused on intellectual property.
 Rich has counseled and represented clients in a wide variety of intellectual property matters, including patent infringement and validity assessments, freedom-to-operate analyses, intellectual property litigation, and patent and trademark prosecution.